Here’s the truth about snail mucin in K-Beauty products and everything you need to know before you buy it.

-Snail Mucin is a great ingredient in skincare products because it naturally contains a whole heap of skin-friendly goodies, including proteins, elastin, glycolic acid, hyaluronic acid and copper peptides.
-It also has anti-microbial properties that help avoid bacteria.
+Snail mucin naturally contains a whole heap of skin-friendly goodies, including proteins, elastin, glycolic acid, hyaluronic acid and copper peptides.
+It also has cleansing properties that help avoid bacteria.

 However, perhaps surprisingly (given how famous Koreans have made it!) the use of snails in cosmetics and medicine is not new or unique to K-Beauty products.
 The ancient Greeks knew of snail mucin’s potential to heal skin, and also used it internally.